 - Receipts from physical therapists, chiropractors, and other rehabilitation specialists

-- List of medications you are taking
+- Also, a list of medications you are taking

 3. Compose a List of Questions

-Write down any questions you may have for your attorney.
+Finally, write down any questions you may have for your attorney.
 This will ensure you do not forget to address any issues or concerns during the consultation.